Featured Resource

 Whom should I contact about training for high school teachers and school administrators?

-Those interested in training for high school teachers and school administrators should contact Erin Daix, UDLib/SEARCH Database Training Coordinator, by phone at (302) 831-6943 or by email at daix@udel.edu.
-Ms. Daix is available for all types of UDLib/SEARCH training sessions including speaking at teacher in-service days, small group presentations, staff or department meetings, and individual training sessions with teachers, librarians or administrators.
+Those interested in training for high school teachers and school administrators should contact Dianna McKellar, UDLib/SEARCH Database Training Coordinator, by phone at (302) 831-6943 or by email at mckellar@udel.edu.
+Ms. McKellar is available for all types of UDLib/SEARCH training sessions including speaking at teacher in-service days, small group presentations, staff or department meetings, and individual training sessions with teachers, librarians or administrators.